Back to Pilotfish Home

 Configure the Transport and Processors for EMR to Clinic Route

-Before and after the Transport executes, additional Processors can be added if required.
-These Processors can handle the final small tasks around the delivery of the data to the Target system.
+Additional processors can be added before and after the Transport executes if required.
+These Processors can handle the final small tasks surrounding the delivery of the data to the Target system.
 The Processors available are the same as those available after the Listener on the Source side.

 HL7 Transport Add Processor in Route